 Duckham's firm was involved in the manufacture of lubricating oils.
 As his interest in the overall oil industry grew, its wider implications were brought to his attention by First Sea Lord John Arbuthnot Fisher, who expressed his uneasiness about the lack of oil produced by the British Empire.
 As the US, Russia, Romania and the Dutch East Indies were practically the only sources of supply, it was potentially a hazardous situation from the British naval point of view in the event of hostilities breaking out.
 Duckham sent a geologist to Barbados in 1905, who cabled him that "Barbados was a wash out".
 In reply, Duckham cabled: "Have heard there is pitch in Trinidad, examine and report".
-This report led to Winston Churchill's history-making decision to change the firing of His Majesty's ocean-going battle fleets from coal to oil.
+This report led to Winston Churchill's historic decision to change the firing of His Majesty's ocean-going battle fleets from coal to oil.

-Trinidad Leaseholds Ltd was founded in 1913, with Mr Korkhaus as its first manager in Trinidad.
+Trinidad Leaseholds Ltd was founded in 1913, with Mr H. Korkhaus as its first manager in Trinidad.
 He was succeeded by H.S.
 Fuller at the outbreak of the war with Germany, who was followed by Mr R. Beaumont.
 He was aided by outstanding engineers like A.W.
 Ibbet and H.C.W.
 Johnston.
 Their initiative and foresight were largely responsible for the construction of the refinery, storage and landing facilities at Pointe-a-Pierre.
 Its production was mainly available in those years from the development of the Forest Reserve, Apex, Barrackpore and Guayaguayare Fields.
 These last two had been Randolph Rust's concessions.
-This body of work included the construction of 26-mile 6-in pipeline from Forest Reserve to the refinery at Pointe-a-Pierre, which over the next few years would include a pipeline system of 12-inch, 8-inch and 6-inch connections from the above names fields to the refinery and its facilities.
+This body of work included the construction of ▶

+One of the many refineries that were built in the south of the island during the 1920s.
+Quite a few were left to rust in the forest that quickly returned The oilfields of the 1920s were still considered 'fever holes from which few returned alive' by many, even though yellow fever had been largely eliminated ▶ 26-mile 6-inch pipeline from Forest Reserve to the refinery at Pointe-a-Pierre, which over the next few years would include a pipeline system of 12inch, 8-inch and 6-inch connections from the above named fields to the refinery and its facilities.